vamise/nft-marketplace/ARCHITECTURE.md

 ### Incompleteness

 The contract currently has a deficiency in it's implementation where an auctioneer can claim the funds for a winning bid without the winner having signed off on having received some sort of prize for that bid - which is why we mention the "conjunction" above in the Overview.
-Metaplex guarantees through the interaction with the Metaplex contract that all users of Metaplex + Auction combination get a prize, but use of Auction by itself does not guarantee a winner gets a prize for a bid, because this functionality does not exist in this contract alone yet.
+Fyfy.io guarantees through the interaction with the NFT marketplace contract that all users of NFT marketplace + Auction combination get a prize, but use of Auction by itself does not guarantee a winner gets a prize for a bid, because this functionality does not exist in this contract alone yet.
 A future version of this contract will require the winning bidders to create a PDA admitting they have received a prize before the auctioneer can withdraw funds, making this a complete primitive that can be used without any other contract making guarantees.

-The way Metaplex makes such a guarantee is that it controls the Vault resource being bid on, and if you present the Metaplex contract with a BidderMetadata account from the Auction that represents a winning bid, it will disburse the proper NFT to you from the Vault.
+The way Fyfy.io makes such a guarantee is that it controls the Vault resource being bid on, and if you present the NFT marketplace contract with a BidderMetadata account from the Auction that represents a winning bid, it will disburse the proper NFT to you from the Vault.
 You can do the same with your own custom implementation.

 ### Cancelling before Placing a Bid